Teaching Computer Science in Tune With the Professional World

 “They get a lot of practice, which I think is crucial to being a good engineer,” says Sebastien Marion founder & CEO of KASAZ, a real-estate portal based in Barcelona-Spain.
 Albert Zaragoza also acknowledges that “they have a hands-on approach to working in real projects that makes the onboarding process faster.”

 Not surprisingly, tech companies and start-ups put a heavy emphasis on versatility, on the capacity to learn and adapt, as nobody really know how to manage the dizzying speed of innovation.
-In this context, soft skills are indeed the key elements to success.
 “Modern problems require modern solutions, and we believe that Epitech students have the contemporary mindset the tech industry requires them to have,” Cyprien de Barros affirms.

 To our question “Would you hire an Epitech student at the end of his/her five-year course?”
 Albert Zaragoza readily answered: “Most probably, as they are prepared to contribute professionally to any company.”
-Enthusiastically, as an answer to the same question, Cyprien de Barros affirms: “Definitely!
+Enthusiastically, Cyprien de Barros affirms: “Definitely!
 As we figured out, the five-year course at Epitech really empowers students.
 We need more talents with an entrepreneurial mindset who can overcome almost any issue by putting their effort into learning and hard work.”